-On October 20, 2020, Toccoa filed a motion to excuse the appearance of all expert witnesses at the remote hearing scheduled in this proceeding for November 4, 2020, at 11:00 a.m., and to allow all prefiled testimony and exhibits to be entered into the record.
-The Company stated that it consulted with the Public Staff, and both parties agreed to waive cross-examination of each other's witnesses, and did not object to the witnesses' prefiled testimony and exhibits being received into evidence.
+On October 20, 2020, Toccoa filed a motion to excuse the appearance of all witnesses at the remote hearing scheduled in this proceeding for November 4, 2020, and allow all prefiled testimony and exhibits to be entered into the record.
+The Company stated that it consulted with the Public Staff, and both parties agreed to waive cross-examination of each other's witnesses, and did not object to the witnesses' prefiled testimony being received into evidence.